fscelliott/docsdonewell/_posts/2023-10-23-llms-for-sdk-docs.md

 ## Github action to notify me when SDK/API docs need updates

 I'd love auto-generated PRs that suggest changes to my Github-sourced docs based on committed changes to the codebases.
 And again, bonus points for traceability -- show me what changed in the codebases that necessitate the doc changes.

+## Auto-update internal links

+If I change a page slug, give me suggestions for updating existing links.
+Give me configurable options for recognizing links too; for example, when I work in the Readme platform, I often use the internal syntax `[link title](doc:slug)`.

+If I delete a page, let me know about broken links.

+If I create a new page and the LLM recognizes that it's related to existing topics, ask me if I want to link to any of the existing topics.